shreyasathreyav/OCR/README.md

 Each image file represents a character to recognize.
 The second input is a gray scale test image containing characters to recognize.

-### This project was a part of the my coursework at University at Buffalo for the course Computer Vision and Image Processing.
+### This project was a part of my coursework at University at Buffalo for the course Computer Vision and Image Processing.